centro/application_seeds/README.md

 data set, along with the other data associated with the key that the client is requesting.

-Often, each application will have its own, sioled seed data, making inter-app communication impossible.
+Often, each application will have its own, siloed seed data, making inter-app communication impossible.
 In order to get all of the application data in sync, developers will often resort to populating their development databases with production data.
 Production data on a